Crime Traveller

 A spokesperson for the hotel chains denied their employees ignored obvious signs that victims were subjected to forced prostitution while staying in their hotels.

 The lawsuits filed against the hotels will serve as a litmus test to determine if commercial real estate owners and franchises can be found liable under the Federal Trafficking Victims Protections Act for failing to stop trafficking activity inside hotels.
-As of this writing there has been no court judgement rendered against the hotels or hotel chains.
+As of this writing, there has been no court judgment rendered against the hotels or hotel chains.

 Unfortunately, for advocates and law enforcement, the bill made it to the Senate but it didn’t quite pass due to the ending of the legislative session.
 Once Bill 498 is re-introduced in 2020 advocates say they will push to have it officially passed.